2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 ### Keeping equipment healthy

 A reliable node starts with stable hardware.
-Ensure the machine housing your node is properly ventilated, dust-free, and installed in a dry environment, away from any sources of heat.
+Ensure the machine housing your node is properly ventilated, dust-free, and installed in a dry environment, away from any sources of heat and humidity.
 Avoid cramming it into a confined space and opt for a well-ventilated location.

 On Raspberry Pi and mini-PCs, dust eventually clogs the heatsinks, raising the temperature and leading to throttling (voluntary limitation of resource use), which in turn results in a drop in your node's efficiency.
-That's why I recommend cleaning the air intake and fan a few times a year.
+That's why I recommend cleaning the air intake and fan periodically, ideally every few years.

 Ensure you use a high-quality power supply, as unstable voltage can lead to system corruption and even pose a fire hazard.
 Ideally, you should use the original power supply supplied by the manufacturer of your machine.
 Beware, too, of overheating due to the Joule effect on power strips: always respect the maximum permissible power and never connect several power strips in cascade.